It has occurred to me that the single most consistent ingredient in the Great American Hamburger is testosterone.

 I’ve seen complicated equations involving exact percentages of this cut of meat or that one, including such horrors as including hanger steak or skirt steak in a burger.
 These are noble cuts, not something to be ground into a Wednesday gut filler.
 Might as well grind a ribeye.
 And yes, I am certain at least one person reading this has done so.

 Meat-to-fat ratio is a big area of contention, too.
 So is the timeless debate over whether to salt the meat as you make the patty or just on the outside.
 A few errant souls even add things to the meat itself, which to purists is anathema.
-(I am one of those souls: My venison burger with mushrooms recipe includes powdered, dried mushrooms in the patty itself.
+(I am one of those souls: My venison burgers with mushrooms recipe includes powdered, dried mushrooms in the patty itself.
 So there.)
 To flip once or many times?
 Toast the bun or no?

 Get into the Toppings War and you can have some fun, too.
 Cheese or no cheese?
 Cooked or raw onions?
 Is it nobler to use hothouse tomatoes on your burger in winter or not to do so, and by opposing this outrageous arrow against seasonality, end the debate forever?
 (Sorry, Hamlet.
 Had to.)